dillonkearns/elm-markdown/README.md

 ### Custom HTML Blocks

-Check out this example to tweak and take a look at the full code from the top of the README.
+[Check out this example on Ellie](https://ellie-app.com/6QtXzdqDdmSa1) to tweak and take a look at the full code from the top of the README.

 ### Markdown Block Transformation
 You get full access to the parsed markdown blocks before passing it to a renderer.
 That means that you can inspect it, do custom logic on it, perform validations, or even go in and transform it!
 It's totally customizable, and of course it's all just nice Elm custom types!

-Here's an example that transforms the AST into a table of contents and renders a `TOC` data type along with the rendered markdown.
+[Here's a live Ellie example](https://ellie-app.com/6QtYW8pcCDna1) that transforms the AST into a table of contents and renders a `TOC` data type along with the rendered markdown.

 ## Philosophy & Goals